Precious Memories Facebook Moderator

 Ian has been responsible for the ICP Support website since 2009, taking it through three redesigns.
 In his day job he is a freelance editor and typesetter.

-Open Facebook Group and Private Group Moderator
+Facebook Group Moderator

 Tracey had two ICP pregnancies in 1996 and 1998.
 On both times the itching started between 6 and 8 weeks - very early!
 She was fortunate that her mother read an article about Jenny Chambers during her first pregnancy and was able to enlist her help in diagnosing the condition and seeking the help that she needed.
 Both daughters were born at 35 weeks and are now healthy teenagers: proof that ICP pregnancies can have positive outcomes.